These chickpea chocolate chip cookies are gluten free and so easy to make!

 - 1/3 cup chocolate chips (or raisins)

-2) Add wet ingredients to try and mix.
-Add in walnuts and chocolate chips and mix.
+- Add wet ingredients to dry and mix.
+Add in walnuts and chocolate chips and stir to combine.

-3) Grease or cooking spray two baking sheets.
+- Grease or cooking spray two baking sheets.
 Use a spoon to form the batter into uniform sized balls and drop them onto the baking sheet evenly spaced.
-If you like your cookies to be flatter, press the balls down a bit with the spoon.
+Press the balls down a bit with the spoon.

 - Bake ~12 to 15 minutes (check to test doneness).

 *Chickpea flour (also known as garbanzo bean flour) can be found in most health food stores, or purchase it online (<- Amazon affiliate link).